samuelim01/peerprep/services/question/README.md

 ## Pre-requisites

-You need to create the `.env` files from the provided `.env.sample` files in both the root directory and the `services/question` directory.

-1. Open the Command Prompt.
-2. Navigate to the root directory of the project.
-3. Run the following command to create the `.env` files:
+1. Run the following command to create the `.env` files at the root directory:
 ```cmd
 cp .env.sample .env
 cp services/question/.env.sample services/question/.env
 ```
-4. After setting up the .env files, build the Docker images and start the containers using the following command:
+2. After setting up the .env files, build the Docker images and start the containers using the following command:
 ```cmd
 docker compose build
 docker compose up -d
 ```
-5. To stop and remove the containers and associated volumes, use the following command:
+3. To stop and remove the containers and associated volumes, use the following command:
 ```cmd
 docker compose down -v
 ```